TA Day: Graduate Student Conference on Teaching

 Walking into the classroom on the first day can be intimidating for both students and TAs.
 Together, we will examine what you can do to ensure a successful beginning to the school year.

 Learn about starting and guiding class discussions effectively.
-Practice leading group discussions using Quescussion and other kinds of brainstorming techniques.
+Practice leading group discussions using brainstorming and other kinds of discussion techniques.

 Tracey Ropp, Learning Skills ServicesTo be successful in the dual roles of student and TA requires a carefully planned balancing act.
 We will discuss time management strategies that can help you be an effective and efficient student and TA.